 -15The AR-15 is America’s rifle.
 There’s nothing else that comes close.
 Yet it isn’t the terminal ballistics of the 5.56 delivered from a AR-15 that has led to the rifle’s lasting popularity.
 Instead, it is the gun’s adaptability.
 And that comes from modularity – specifically the modularity of the many AR-15 calibers.

 If you want a short-barreled rifle for home defense, the AR-15 would be on your short list.
 If you’re looking for something that can handle longer ranges and is easily carried, the AR is a great choice.
-Even if you are looking for a long-range tack-driver for knocking off coyotes, there’s an AR-15 caliber for that, too.
+Even if you are looking for a long-range tack-driver for knocking off coyotes, there are AR-15 calibers for that, too.

 The gun’s modularity allows for end-users to mix-and-match pieces and components without the aid of a gunsmith.
 This basic philosophy allowed for units to extend the life of their service rifles, and for some soldiers to make minor customizations to their guns.
 For the rest of us, the AR-15 can be a blank canvas.

-For many AR owners, the purpose is key to finding the right rifle.
+For many AR-15 owners, the purpose is key to finding the right rifle.
 Cost may also play a part.
 We’re going to be digging deep into the history of the rifle and the current options available for customization.
-If you want to build an AR, this is a great place to start: the AR-15 caliber.
+If you want to build an AR-15, this is a great place to start: AR-15 calibers.